asdofindia/asdofindia.github.io/about.md

 ## Contact ##

+I crave social validation like most humans.
 I love hearing from you.
-Please, please, send me a message.

 There are multiple ways to contact me.
-The easiest is to send me a message on telegram messenger by clicking here: [t.me/akshay](https://t.me/akshay)
+The easiest is to send me a message on telegram messenger by clicking here: [t.me/akshay](https://t.me/akshay) (but do not just send a hi because I get so much spam that I block people who look like they don't know what they're doing).

-You can send me an email too to [akshay@learnlearn.in](mailto:akshay@learnlearn.in) or [akshay@autistici.org](mailto:akshay@autistici.org).
+You can send me an email too to [akshay@learnlearn.in](mailto:akshay@learnlearn.in).
 If you are okay with using [google services](https://learnlearn.in/quit-google/) I also have a gmail - [asdofindia@gmail.com](mailto:asdofindia@gmail.com).

 If you want a more secure way to communicate, here is [my public key](//learnlearn.in/akshay.asc)